zewa666/aurelia-i18next/README.md

 ### Formatting numbers via code
 For displaying numbers in different formats, this plugin makes use of the [Internationalization API NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat).
 It leverages the same locales used for the translation methods mentioned in the install process of the plugin.

 The API provides access to the `Intl NumberFormat` with the method `NumberFormat`.
-This function takes the a locale as first and an object as the second parameter, representing the formatting-options.
+This function takes the an options object representing the formatting options as the first and the locale as the second parameter.

 Below is an example how to access the NumberFormat via code: